RiceComp215-Staff/RiceChecks/README.md

   for their own production services.
 Amazon also provides `pkg` files for Apple and `msi` files for Windows, allowing students to double-click and install.
 For Travis-CI, we just specify `openjdk8` or `openjdk11` and whatever they use seems to work just fine.
+For GitHub Actions, we just specify Java `1.8` or `11` and that seems to work as well.

 - **Can I have machine-readable output from RiceChecks / Can RiceChecks send grades automatically to my server?**